darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 - Categories are based on shared properties.
 - Categories with boundaries - things are in or out - western thinking - understanding how
   we think we think.
-- Aristotle period philosopher had ideas of how things work and embedded in western thought.
+- During the Aristotle period, philosophers had ideas of how things work which is embedded in western thought.
 - All categories are of equal importance.